 Should you Buy an SI2 Clarity?
 May 7, 2018 – Posted in: Jewelry Blog

 The SI2 clarity diamond is a very controversial topic.
 In this article, we will try and give you a balanced approach to understanding all the views.
-We will explain the pros and cons, and also what to look out for.
+We will explain the pros and cons of buying an SI2 clarity diamond, and also give you warnings on what to look out for.

 Before we explain Si2 clarity, we will first have to explain diamond clarity in general.

 Every diamond has a grading or classification for the relative clarity of the stone.
 Within the crystal structure of a rough diamond will be imperfections that have appeared during the ages that it took for the diamond to form.
 These imperfections, or inclusions, occur in almost all diamonds.
 Depending on how many inclusions there are, and how visible they may be, each diamond will have a classification when it goes on sale.

 The more inclusions, the lower the clarity, and the lower the resulting classification.

 For a full explanation of how diamond clarity works, click here.

 Understanding SI2 Clarity